deepclause/deepclause-desktop/README.md

 1. Open the App

-2. Open Settings, add API Keys and choose the underlying LLMs.
-Most of the development has been done based on a combination of Gemini 2.5.
-Flash and Pro.
+2. Open Settings, add API Keys and choose which LLMs you would like to use for which part of a DML execution.
+A key feature of DeepClause is that DML Execution, Generation and Agent may use different LLMs.
+We generally recommend using a frontier model such as GPT-5, Gemini Pro 2.5 or Claude 4.5 as the converter model.
+For the "Goal model", used during DML execution, a smaller / cheaper model may be chosen (e.g. Gemini 2.5 Flash).

 ![docs/settings.png](docs/settings.png)